-- Children with medical conditions will be supported in accordance with the Trust Supporting Students 5.1 with Medical Conditions Policy and the statutory guidance Supporting Pupils at Academy with Medical Conditions 2015. - 5.2 The academy will ensure that arrangements are in place to support children with medical conditions.
-These arrangements will be informed through liaison with the parents and medical professionals, where appropriate, and dependent on the age and capacity, the child as well. - Most ongoing conditions will require an individual healthcare plan or condition specific care plan such as 5.3 an asthma care plan, unless it is agreed that this would be inappropriate and disproportionate.
+- 5.1 Children with medical conditions will be supported in accordance with the Trust Supporting Students with Medical Conditions Policy and the statutory guidance Supporting Pupils at Academy with Medical Conditions 2015. - 5.2 The academy will ensure that arrangements are in place to support children with medical conditions.
+These arrangements will be informed through liaison with the parents and medical professionals, where appropriate, and dependent on the age and capacity, the child as well.